-- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier except for Select Care Drugs in Tier 6. - Tier 2 (Generic) These are generic drugs not in the Preferred Generics tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs.
-Select Insulins are also included on this tier. - Tier 4 (Non-Preferred Drug) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
+- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier except for Select Care Drugs in Tier 6. - Tier 2 (Generic) These are generic drugs not in the Preferred Generics tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs. - Tier 4 (Non-Preferred Drug) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
 They exceed a monthly cost established by CMS. - Tier 6 (Select Care Drugs) Preventive vaccines and some generic drugs for blood pressure, cholesterol, and diabetes at \$0 cost share until the Catastrophic Phase is reached.